roots/bud/docs/config-addPlugin.md

 ---
-description: Quickly add a Webpack plugin to the Webpack configuration.
+description: Use a Webpack plugin.
 ---

 # bud.addPlugin